rutherford-nj/www.rutherfordboronj.com/covid-information.md

 > Effective 11pm on 3/17:

-> All restaurants and dining establishments with or without a liquor license and all other holders of a liquor license are permitted to operate their normal business hours, but must only offer food delivery and/or curbside pick up.
+> - All restaurants and dining establishments with or without a liquor license and all other holders of a liquor license are permitted to operate their normal business hours, but must only offer food delivery and/or curbside pick up.
 In effort to assist our dining establishments, the Borough will be providing reserved parking for curbside pick-up.

-> Non-Essential business (retail, recreational and entertainment) shall be closed until further notice.
+> - Non-Essential business (retail, recreational and entertainment) shall be closed until further notice.
 Examples of ESSENTIAL businesses excluded from this are: “grocery/food stores, pharmacies, medical supply stores, gas stations, healthcare facilities and ancillary stores within healthcare facilities.”
 Essential businesses are advised to mark 6 foot increments with tape to help with social distancing.

-> No groups of more than four people, other than family members, shall assemble in public at any time within the County until further notice.
+> - No groups of more than four people, other than family members, shall assemble in public at any time within the County until further notice.
 A curfew is also imposed within the County between the hours of 8pm and 7am for all public outdoor activities.

-> Movie theaters, concert venues, performing arts centers, gyms and casinos are closed
+> - Movie theaters, concert venues, performing arts centers, gyms and casinos are closed

-> Regarding regular Borough business, [please see this document](https://storage.googleapis.com/static.rutherford-nj.com/covid/3_16%20Borough%20Operations.pdf) (please note the Downtowner Commuter Shuttle is suspended immediately)
+> - Regarding regular Borough business, [please see this document](https://storage.googleapis.com/static.rutherford-nj.com/covid/3_16%20Borough%20Operations.pdf) (please note the Downtowner Commuter Shuttle is suspended immediately)

-> County parks shall remain open for passive recreation but no organized activity shall take place
+> - County parks shall remain open for passive recreation but no organized activity shall take place

-> Stores selling alcoholic beverages for outside consumption may remain open but shall comply with previously announced limitations regarding “social distancing.”
+> - Stores selling alcoholic beverages for outside consumption may remain open but shall comply with previously announced limitations regarding “social distancing.”

-> All health clubs, gyms, dance and yoga facilities and all similar recreational facilities closed until further notice
+> - All health clubs, gyms, dance and yoga facilities and all similar recreational facilities closed until further notice.

-> All utility road work is suspended until further notice, unless necessary for emergency purposes required to maintain utility service
+> - All utility road work is suspended until further notice, unless necessary for emergency purposes required to maintain utility service.

-> Although it doesn’t pertain to any Rutherford stores, supermarkets are limited to being open between 7am to 11pm.
+> - Although it doesn’t pertain to any Rutherford stores, supermarkets are limited to being open between 7am to 11pm.
 Please contact any supermarket you may visit to confirm their times.

-> As you know, this situation is fluid and we will continue to update you as the information comes.
+> - As you know, this situation is fluid and we will continue to update you as the information comes.

 ## A statement from Mayor Frank Nunziato and Rutherford Borough Council